Embed Video in Email: Why, How, and When

 Now consider this: for every $1 you spend on email marketing, you can expect an average ROI of $32.
 No marketing channel can compare with a 32X return!

-Embed video in email to increase open rates
+#3.
+Embedding video in email increases open rates

 Once you decide to focus on email marketing, you want those emails opened, right?